christianbeckham/portfolio/README.md

 These instructions will get the project up and running on your local machine for development and testing purposes.

+- Create a new file called app.config.js in the src folder and populate with your information (use the src/app.config.example.js file as reference)

 ### Prerequisites

 The things you need for this project.